 18 Apr Cyber Security – Text Message Scam

-Fake text messages that look like they are coming direct from your own bank are so good, even the Fraud Director at Lloyds Banking Group admits he can’t always spot them!
+Fake text messages that look like they are coming directly from your own bank are so convincing, even the fraud director at Lloyds Banking Group admits he can’t always spot them!

-This is an example of scammers being able to take advantage of this by tricking the phone into thinking their fake message is also from this un-numbered sender.
+Below is an example of scammers taking advantage of this by tricking the phone into thinking their fake message is also from the same un-numbered sender.
 In the next screenshot, the first two text messages were legitimately sent from NatWest, and were relating to events that the user had triggered themselves.
 The third message however, is a scam.

-The link in the scam is called an IP address, and it is very suspicious to be asked to visit an IP address instead of a normal website.
-The link also includes ‘http’ instead of ‘https’.
+The link in the scam is called an IP address (a string of numbers and full-stops), and it is very suspicious to be asked to visit an IP address instead of a normal website.
+The link also includes http instead of https.

-At this stage it is already suspicious enough for you to contact your bank over the phone to confirm the legitimacy of the message, but if you were to follow the link you would be forgiven for thinking that it had taken you to the official NatWest website.
+At this stage it is already suspicious enough to justify you contacting your bank over the phone to confirm the legitimacy of the message, but if you were to follow the link you would be forgiven for thinking that it had taken you to the official NatWest website.

-As you can see below, the scammers have made a very convincing copy of the NatWest website, but if you were to proceed with logging in, you would be putting your money and personal details at a very high risk.
+As you can see in our examples, the scammers have made a very convincing copy of the NatWest website, but if you were to proceed with logging in, you would be putting your money and personal details at a very high risk.